wassa-workshop/wassa-workshop.github.io/index.md

 ## News

+**April 25**: Emily Öhman has confirmed that she will be one of the invited speakers.

 **April 19**: We have extended the submission deadline to April 28th (see Important Dates for further details of changes)

 **February 15**: The date of WASSA 2023 is confirmed to be the 14th of July.